 - 13. Prince George's County Tree Canopy Coverage Ordinance: Section 25-127(b)(1)(I) of the Prince George's County Code states that "properties subject to tree canopy coverage requirements contained in an approved T-D-O Zone or a Development District Overlay Zone are exempt from the tree canopy coverage requirements contained in this Division."
 Pursuant to this section, the tree canopy coverage requirements for the T-D-O Zone shall be met through the provision of street, on-site, and other trees preserved by a property owner or provided to comply with other transit district standards and guidelines. - 14.
-Further Planning Board Findings and Comments from Other Entities: The subject application was referred to the concerned agencies and divisions.
+Referral Comments: The subject application was referred to the concerned agencies and divisions.
 The referral comments are summarized, as follows, and are incorporated herein by reference: - a.
-Community Planning-The Planning Board adopts, herein by reference, a memorandum dated a memorandum dated June 19, 2020 (Mierow to Hurlbutt), which offered an in-depth discussion of the DSP's conformance with the Prince George's Plaza TDDP, that has been incorporated into Finding 7 above. - b.
-Transportation Planning-The Planning Board adopts, herein by reference, a memorandum dated a memorandum dated June 15, 2020 (Masog to Hurlbutt which that the number and location of points of access are consistent with those reviewed and approved during the PPS.
+Community Planning-In a memorandum dated June 19, 2020 (Mierow to Hurlbutt), the Community Planning Division offered an in-depth discussion of the DSP's conformance with the Prince George's Plaza TDDP, that has been incorporated into Finding 7 above. - b.
+Transportation Planning-In a memorandum dated June 15, 2020 (Masog to Hurlbutt), the Transportation Planning Section noted that the number and location of points of access are consistent with those reviewed and approved during the PPS.
 Adelphi Road is a master plan arterial roadway with a proposed width of 100 feet.
 Belcrest Road is a master plan collector roadway with a proposed width of 100 feet.
 Toledo Road is a master plan commercial roadway with a proposed width of 60 feet.
 In all three cases, the current right-of-way widths are adequate, and no additional dedication is required from this plan.
 The proposed rights-of-way are consistent with the recommendations in the 2009 Approved Countywide Master Plan of Transportation (MPOT).
 The rights-of-way are also consistent with the rights-of-way shown on the PPS, as approved.
 The Planning Board approved the PPS with traffic-related conditions, which are applicable to the review of this DSP and are discussed in Findings 9 and 10 above.
 From the standpoint of transportation, and in consideration of the findings contained herein, it is determined that this plan is acceptable.

 Access and circulation have been reviewed.
-With the initial submitted plans, there was a concern that the streets serving Parcels 2 and 3 were too narrow.
+With the initial submitted plans, the Transportation Planning Section expressed a concern that the streets serving Parcels 2 and 3 were too narrow.
 In response, the current plans show these streets with a width of 22 feet, which is acceptable.

-Also, with the initial submitted plans, there was a concern about the length of the dead-end access drive serving Buildings K and M being more than 150 feet in length.
+Also, with the initial submitted plans, the Transportation Planning Section indicated a concern about the length of the dead-end access drive serving Buildings K and M being more than 150 feet in length.
 As shown on current plans, that dead-end is approximately 167 feet in length with no turnaround at the end, and while signage may help direct a random driver in the neighborhood, other drivers associated with delivery, taxi, or garbage pickup services will have to use that access drive and attempt to exit it.
 With 22 units along that access drive, each with a driveway 18 feet in length, a vehicle entering the cul-de-sac will frequently have no way to turn around and leave.
 Therefore, prior to certificate approval, the site plan shall be revised to show a turnaround at the eastern end.
 This turnaround need not be a full hammerhead; a half-hammerhead could be placed across from units M13-14 and M15-16.

-With these conditioned changes to the site plan, the Planning Board finds that access and circulation are acceptable.
+With these recommended changes to the site plan, Transportation Planning staff would find that access and circulation are acceptable.